Court Rules

 Does Judge Mary Kay Vyskocil encourage junior lawyer participation?

 Yes.
 Judge Mary Kay Vyskocil's rules include a junior lawyer participation incentive.
-Junior attorneys invited to argue Letter-Motions they helped prepare.
+Court encourages junior attorney participation in all proceedings where they contributed substantially.

 Complete rules summary for Judge Mary Kay Vyskocil